-March 12, 2023Basic Life Support (BLS) is a more advanced form of CPR used by medical professionals, such as nurses, doctors, and paramedics.
-BLS is a critical skill for healthcare professionals in emergency rooms, intensive care units, and other medical emergencies.
-This article will help you to gain the exact process you need to become BLS certified.
+Basic Life Support (BLS) is a more advanced form of CPR used by medical professionals, such as nurses, doctors, and paramedics.
+BLS is a critical skill for healthcare professionals working in emergency rooms, intensive care units, medical emergencies, and emergency medical technicians (EMTs).
+If you’re wondering how to become BLS certified, this article will guide you through the exact steps to earn your certification.

 What is BLS Certification?

 What is BLS certification?
-BLS certification program teaches medical professionals the skills and knowledge required to perform CPR and other life-saving techniques.
+The BLS certification program teaches medical professionals the skills and knowledge required to perform CPR and other life-saving techniques.
 The program teaches medical professionals to respond to emergencies and provide essential care to patients in critical conditions.
 BLS certification programs are available through various institutions and organizations, like the American Heart Association (AHA) and the Red Cross.

 Is BLS the Same as CPR?

-CPR training is given in BLS classes, but since BLS certification is intended for the medical professional, BLS class is more in-depth than CPR training.
+CPR training is given in BLS classes, but since BLS certification is intended for the medical professional, the BLS class is more in-depth than CPR training.
 A typical BLS class will cover single-rescuer and team basic life support skills, assessing an emergency, taking precautions, and legal considerations when administering life-saving care.
 You may also learn additional first-aid skills while enrolling in BLS certification courses.

 Why is BLS Certification Important?